NatashaFedorova/furniture-store/README.md

 1. Download pictures 1x, 2x and optimize
 2. Export the extra pictures from the sprite and picture folder
-3. Multiple files for styles
-4. Timer
+3. Timer
-5. Filter (star products section) - what is it and how to beat it (change the name of the buttons, make them non-clickable)
+4. Filter (star products section) - what is it and how to beat it (change the name of the buttons, make them non-clickable)
-6. The rating should be in the form of a list
+5. The rating should be in the form of a list
-7. Logo is picture
+6. Logo is picture

 Additionally